 At December 31,

-2022 2021
+2023 2022

 Deferred tax assets:

-Real estate \$ 24,199 \$ 25,960
+Real estate \$ 27,049 \$ 24,19

-Warranty reserve 8,489 6,273
+Warranty reserve 8,902 8,48

-Wages payable 8,240 5,834
+Wages payable 10,669 8,24

-Equity-based compensation 6,597 5,465
+Equity-based compensation 7,306 6,59

-Accrued expenses 114 199
+Accrued expenses 36 11

-Other 8,650 7,836
+Other 7,393 8,65

-Total deferred tax assets 56,289 51,567
+Total deferred tax assets 61,355 56,28

 Deferred tax liabilities:

-Goodwill 2,473 1,611
+Goodwill 3,331 2,47

-Prepaids 1,282 2,498
+Prepaids 2,288 1,28

-Fixed assets 7,082 6,786
+Fixed assets 8,163 7,08

-Total deferred tax liabilities 10,837 10,895
+Total deferred tax liabilities 13,782 10,83

-Deferred tax assets, net 45,452 40,672
+Deferred tax assets, net 47,573 45,45

-Other deferred tax liabilities - state franchise taxes 7,351 6,099
+Other deferred tax liabilities - state franchise taxes 8,012 7,35

-Net deferred tax assets and liabilities 20 101 Φ. 24.572

-Net deferred tax assets and natifities \$ 38,101 \$ 34,573
+Net deferred tax assets and liabilities \$ 39,561 \$ 38,10

-At December 31, 2021 and December 31, 2021, we have no unrecognized tax benefits.
+At December 31, 2023 and December 31, 2022, we have no unrecognized tax benefits.
 We believe our current income tax filing positions and deductions will be sustained on audit and do not anticipate any adjustments that will result in a material change.
 Our policy is to accrue interest and penalties on unrecognized tax benefits and include them in the provision for income taxes.

-We determine our deferred tax assets and liabilities in accordance with ASC 740Income Taxes ("ASC 740").
+We determine our deferred tax assets and liabilities in accordance with ASC 740, Income Taxes ("ASC 740").
 We evaluate our deferred tax assets, including the benefit from net operating losses ("NOLs"), by jurisdiction to determine if a valuation allowance is required.
 Companies must assess whether a valuation allowance should be established based on the consideration of all available evidence using a "more likely than not" standard with significant weight being given to evidence that can be objectively verified.
-This assessment considers, among other matters, the nature, frequency and severity of cumulative losses, forecasts of future profitability, the length of statutory carry forward periods, experiences with operating losses and experiences of utilizing tax credit carry forwards and tax planning alternatives.
-We have no valuation allowance on our deferred tax assets and no NOL carryovers at December 31, 2022.
+This assessment considers, among other matters, the nature, frequency and severity of cumulative losses, forecasts of future profitability, the length of statutory carry forward periods, experiences with NOLs and experiences of utilizing tax credit carry forwards and tax planning alternatives.
+We have no NOLs or credit carryovers, and determined that no valuation allowance on our deferred tax assets is necessary at December 31, 2023.

 The Taxpayer Certainty and Disaster Relief Act of 2020 extended IRC §45L energy efficient homes credit (the "energy tax credit") through the end of 2021.
-On August 16, 2022, the Inflation Reduction Act of 2022 ("the IRA") retroactively extended the energy tax credit to homes delivered from January 1, 2022 through December 31, 2032.
-Under ASC 740, the effects of the new legislation are recognized in the period that includes the date of enactment, regardless of the retroactive benefit.
-In accordance with this guidance, we recorded a tax benefit of \$18.9 million during the year ended December 31, 2022, based on our estimate for qualifying new energy efficient homes that we closed in the year.
-The estimated tax effected benefit is reflected in our effective tax rate reconciliation as the benefit from federal tax credits.
+On August 16, 2022, the Inflation Reduction Act of 2022 (the "IRA") retroactively extended the energy tax credit to homes delivered from January 1, 2022 through December 31, 2032, modified the energy standards required to qualify for the tax credit and increased the per-home credit amount starting in 2023.
+In accordance with these regulations, we recorded a tax benefit of \$22.7 million, \$18.9 million, and \$16.9 million during the years ended December 31, 2023, 2022 and 2021, respectively, based on our estimate for qualifying new energy efficient homes that we closed in those years.

-The IRA also modifies the energy standards required to qualify for the tax credit and increases the per-home credit amount starting in 2023, creates a 15% corporate alternative minimum tax on certain profits and creates a 1% excise tax on stock repurchases.
-These provisions will be effective for us on January 1, 2023, and we do not expect them to have a material impact on our consolidated financial statements.
+The IRA also created a 15% corporate alternative minimum tax on certain profits and creates a 1% excise tax on stock repurchases.
+These provisions were effective for us on January 1, 2023 and did not have a material impact on our financial statements.

 Our future deferred tax asset realization depends on sufficient taxable income in the carryforward periods under existing tax laws.
 Federal NOL carryforwards may be used to offset future taxable income indefinitely.
 State NOL carryforwards may be used to offset future taxable income for a period ranging from 5 to 20 years, depending on the state jurisdiction.
-At December 31, 2022, we had no remaining un-utilized federal NOL carryforward, federal tax credits, or state NOL carryforwards.
+At December 31, 2023, we had no remaining un-utilized federal NOL carryforward, federal tax credits, or state NOL carryforwards.